Complete Guide to Orchid Types – So much beauty resides in the world, but nothing compares to the beauty of a fully bloomed flower.

 It is one of the orchids that lay dormant during the cold months.

-So, with a basic overview of the main orchid, let’s look at what happens when you get the female and male versions.
+With a basic overview of the main orchid, let’s look at what happens when you get the female (Cattleya) and male (Phalaenopsis) versions.

 The flower of this orchid is a multi-colored beauty.